mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry divine power with them.
 Whenever you hit a creature with a melee weapon, the creature takes an extra 1d8 radiant damage.
 <!-- rename ability -->

-## Cleansing Touch
+## Aura of Resolution
-Beginning at 13th level, you can use your action to end one spell on yourself or on one willing creature that you touch.
+Starting at 13th level, whenever you or a friendly creature within 10 feet of you must make a death save, the creature gets advantage on that check.
+You don't have to be conscious to grant this bonus.

-You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
-You regain expended uses when you finish a long rest.
+At 17th level, the range of this aura increases to 30 feet.

 ## Aura improvements
-At 17th level, the range of your Aura features increase to 30 feet.
+At 17th level, the range of your aura features each increase to 30 feet.